ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 **Ubuntu MATE 18.04 now uses Indicators by default in all layouts.** If you've used Ubuntu, these will be familiar.
 Indicators offer better accessibility support and ease of use over notification area applets.
-The volume in Indicator Sound can now be over driven, so it is consistent with the MATE sound preferences.
+The volume in Indicator Sound can now be overdriven, so it is consistent with the MATE sound preferences.
 Notification area applets are still supported as a fallback.